kristian-lange-tw/JATOS_docs_v3/pages/Run-your-Study-with-Worker-and-Batch-Manager-version-3-3-1.md

 ## Worker & Batch Manager

-The Worker & Batch Manager is the place where you generate links for your particpants to run the your study and then to organize them into Batches and handle their results.
+The Worker & Batch Manager is the place where you generate links for your particpants to run the your study, organize them into Batches and handle their results.

 ![Worker & Batch manager screenshot](images/worker_and_batch_manager1.png)

 _This is a screenshot of JATOS v3.3.1.
 In earlier versions it was called Batch Manager and looked a bit simpler.
 Each row represents a batch which in turn is a collection of workers._

-## How to let particpants run your study: Workers
+## How to let participants run your study: Workers

 During development of your study you would usually run it with the "Run" button in the study page.
 But then, when you are done developing you want to let others run your study - you want participants (or workers as they are called in JATOS) do it.
 For this JATOS lets you create links that you can hand out to your workers (e.g. via email or social media).

 **Generate links and hand them to your workers**

-JATOS has different worker types each with different properties and those are well explained in its own page: [Worker Types](Worker-Types.html).
+JATOS has different worker types (each with different properties).
+That's well explained in a dedicated page: [Worker Types](Worker-Types.html).

 Click on the "<span class="glyphicon glyphicon-chevron-right"></span>" button in the left in each batch row to expand the Worker Setup.